 Thirty-six months of eligibility will be sufficient to fund four years of enrollment.
 If a student has fewer months available, the student and family will need to discuss how best to use the limited benefit.

 Students who have been offered a merit scholarship from Dickinson will retain the scholarship but receive less in Yellow Ribbon benefits, since the scholarship will reduce the tuition and fee charge we send to VA as part of our enrollment certification.
-Yellow Ribbon and VA benefits will replace any Dickinson need-based grant aid but, according to federal regulation, VA benefits do not count as estimated financial assistance when determining eligibility for federal Title IV aid.
+Yellow Ribbon and VA education benefits will replace any Dickinson need-based grant aid but, according to federal regulation, VA education benefits do not count as estimated financial assistance when determining eligibility for federal Title IV aid.